 In addition, the County of Minburn’s excellent leisure facilities attract sports tournaments throughout the year.
 The facilities encourage family participation and allow for year-round recreation programs.
 In addition to organized recreation, the County offers a diverse outdoor experience at its campgrounds, picnic sites and parks.

-The County is part of the Kalyna Country Tourism Zone.
+The County is part of the Go East of Edmonton tourist zone.
 Visitors will find a wide range of tourist and recreational opportunities in the area.

 Service clubs, agricultural societies and 25 community halls are centres of activity.